-5.19 Starting the Oracle Universal Installer
+5.17 Starting Oracle Universal Installer

-- 1. If you are installing from a CD-ROM or DVD-ROM and your computer does not mount CD-ROMs or DVDs automatically, you need to set the mount point manually.
-See Section 5.18, "Setting the Mount Point for the CD-ROM or DVD-ROM" for details. - 2.
-Log in as the oracle user. - If you are installing Oracle Application Server on a multihomed computer, create the ORACLE_HOSTNAME environment variable.
+- 1. If your computer does not mount CD-ROMs or DVD automatically, you need to set the mount point manually.
+Refer to Section 5.16, "Setting the Mount Point for the CD-ROM or DVD" for details. - 2.
+Log in as the oracle user. - 3.
+If you are installing Oracle Application Server on a multihomed computer, create the ORACLE_HOSTNAME environment variable.
 Set this variable to point to the hostname of the computer on which you are installing Oracle Application Server.